 8. Monitor and correct driver behavior

 In some of the above, we talked about how improved truck maintenance can reduce the chance of an accident.
 However, the major component that needs to be addressed is the human element.
 Certain drivers exhibit behaviors that are more likely to result in an accident.
 The top 3 of these are:

 - Impairment from fatigue, alcohol, or illness

 Other behaviors may result in excessive wear on vehicle components or wasting of fuel.
 We have all seen some driver that likes to eat lunch in the cab while enjoying the air conditioning for an hour or more.
-Then there are those that accelerate quickly and others that like to ride the brakes or not use turn signals.
+Then some drivers accelerate quickly and others like to ride the brakes or not use turn signals.

 There are systems that can monitor for these behaviors and warn the driver when they are exhibiting them.
 These systems also generate reports for management to use as a scorecard for the drivers to ensure that they are improving.
 If they are not improving, it is because they are not following the warnings and should have corrective action initiated against them by their managers.